yiisoft/log/README.md

 ## Message Flushing and Exporting

 Log messages are collected and stored in memory.
-To limit memory consumption,the logger will flush the recorded messages to the log targets each time a certain number of log messages accumulate.
+To limit memory consumption, the logger will flush the recorded messages to the log targets each time a certain number of log messages accumulate.
 You can customize this number by calling the `\Yiisoft\Log\Logger::setFlushInterval()` method: